Generic selectors

 Rob: So you’re putting it in that whole context, but as far as the flavor, I mean how do you focus to convey a sense of flavor and to convey taste?

 And it’s what you do with food.
 You start this… You can describe an apple and describe it again and describe it again and describe it again until at some point it stops being descriptions of an apple and starts being sort of the embodiment of an apple and what it is.
-That sounds too mystical and stuff, but…
+That sounds too mystical and stuff, but

 Rob: But it’s not hard for you to do anymore.
-I mean you’ve done it 10,000 times.
+I mean, you’ve done it 10,000 times.

-So if you’re stuck with that, if I’m stuck with having to use the word “crisp” in every freaking review I’ve ever written in my entire life, then you learn to live with it.
-The way that when you’re writing everything else you may think that you’re saying, “He said” too many times, but everybody says that.
-You don’t have to worry about it, saying, “he says.”
-You don’t have to worry about repeating words like, there and and.
+So if you’re stuck with that, if I’m stuck with having to use the wordcrispin every freaking review I’ve ever written in my entire life, then you learn to live with it.
+The way that when you’re writing, everything else you may think that you’re saying,He saidtoo many times, but everybody says that.
+You don’t have to worry about it, saying,he says.You don’t have to worry about repeating words like, there and and.
 It’s fine.

-There are not infinite ways of putting words together.
+There are no infinite ways of putting words together.
 There’s an extremely fun way of doing it, but if you work hard enough at it and you practice and you have some idea of how you’re going to put some together, then you’re going to come up with something that is, one hopes, your own thing.

 Rob: And where does opinion come in?
 It seems, especially if you read English restaurant critics, that there’s a bias toward meanness and snark.

 But there’s this thing in food writing—and this may be the sign that I’ve been doing it too long but I hope not—is that I’ve closed too many restaurants with my reviews.
-I mean, you write something and you make a joke and then the restaurant’s gone and 40 people are out of their jobs.
+I mean, you write something and you make a joke, and then the restaurant’s gone and 40 people are out of their jobs.
 And they’re usually not evil people and they want to serve people.

-Rob: Did that actually happen to you?
+Rob: Did that happen to you?

 Jonathan: It happened a lot.
-I mean, if I really slam a restaurant, chances are pretty damned good that it’s going to close.
+I mean, if I slam a restaurant, chances are pretty damned good that it’s going to close.
 And unless I think there’s somebody who’s putting one over on a public that doesn’t want to have one put over on them, then there’s not—there’s not that much need to execute a restaurant.
-Whereas if my colleague Kenny Turan writes a bad review of a movie, then you know Warner Brothers is going to live to fight another day.
+Whereas if my colleague Kenny Turan writes a bad review of a movie, then you know Warner Bros. is going to live to fight another day.

 Rob: The director might never work again.